 Glutamine acts as the main fuel source for cells in the small intestine, which helps combat symptoms of ailments like leaky gut syndrome and irritable bowel syndrome.
-It also helps heal ulcers by acting as a patch for protection form further damage caused to the effected area.
+It also helps heal ulcers by acting as a patch for protection from further damage caused to the affected area.

 Glutamine is also a key neurotransmitter in the brain.
 This means it helps with focus, concentration, and also memory retention.

 Like other proteins, Glutamine helps promote muscle growth and decrease waste, which leads to an increase in athletic performance and faster recovery times from training and exercise.
 It basically acts as a kind of buffer and converts excess ammonia into other amino acids, amino sugars, and urea.

 Its dietary benefits also include improving metabolism and cellular detoxification, while helping curb cravings for alcohol and sugar.
 Studies have shown that glutamine helps promote human growth hormone as well, which aids fat metabolism and new muscle growth.

 Glutamine also helps fight cancer and improve blood sugar, which combats diabetes.
 Ingesting supplemental glutamine helps strengthen the immune system and is known to help fight the side effects of cancer treatments like chemotherapy.